javiersrf/synthea_api_fastapi/readme.md

 This project is a comprehensive example of a CRUD (Create, Read, Update, Delete) application with soft delete functionality for data listing.
 It features a ready-to-use API designed for microservices, built using FastAPI.
 This setup not only demonstrates the essential operations of a web service but also integrates advanced features like soft deletion, which allows for non-destructive data handling.
 The architecture is optimized for scalability and efficiency, making it an ideal starting point for developing microservices in Python with FastAPI.

-## Description

-Provide a more detailed explanation of your project.
-Explain the purpose and functionality of the project, and how it relates to the Synthea dataset.

 ## Data Source

 The data for this project is sourced from Synthea, an open-source synthetic patient generator that models the medical histories of synthetic patients.
 More information can be found on their [website](https://synthea.mitre.org/).